sleeyax/burp-awesome-tls/README.md

 3. Build the jar with Gradle: `gradle buildJar`.

 You should now have one jar file (usually located at `./build/libs`) that works with Burp on your operating system.

-## Sponsors

----

-> Maintenance of this project is made possible by all the lovely contributors and sponsors.
-If you'd like to sponsor this project and have your avatar or company logo appear in this section, click [here](https://github.com/sponsors/sleeyax). 💖

 ## Credits
 Special thanks to the maintainers of the following repositories: